Why an Object Appears White

 • There are also bio-luminescent light sources including some species of fish and insects as well as types of bacteria and algae.

-• Man-made light sources of the most simple type include natural tars and resins, wax candles, lamps that burn oil, fats or paraffin and gas lamps
+• Man-made light sources of the most simple type include natural tars and resins, wax candles, lamps that burn oil, fats or paraffin and gas lamps.

-• Tungsten lights: These are a type of incandescent source which means they radiate light when electricity is used to heat a filament inside a glass bulb.
+• Modern man-made light sources include tungsten light sources.
+These are a type of incandescent source which means they radiate light when electricity is used to heat a filament inside a glass bulb.

-• Halogen bulbs: These are more efficient and long-lasting versions of incandescent tungsten lamps and produce a very uniform bright light throughout the bulb’s lifetime.
+• Halogen bulbs are more efficient and long-lasting versions of incandescent tungsten lamps and produce a very uniform bright light throughout the bulb’s lifetime.

-• Fluorescent lights: These are non-incandescent sources of light.
+• Fluorescent lights are non-incandescent sources of light.
 They generally work by passing electricity through a glass tube of gas such as mercury, neon, argon or xenon instead of a filament.
-Fluorescent lamps are very efficient at emitting visible light, produce less waste heat, and typically last much longer than incandescent lamps.
+These lamps are very efficient at emitting visible light, produce less waste heat, and typically last much longer than incandescent lamps.

-• LED lights: An LED (Light Emitting Diode) is an electroluminescent light source.
+• An LED (Light Emitting Diode) is an electroluminescent light source.
 It produces light by passing an electrical charge across the junction of a semiconductor.
-An LED light typically emits a single colour of light which is composed of a very narrow range of wavelengths.

 • Made-made lights can emit a single wavelength, bands of wavelengths or combinations of wavelengths.

-Wavelength is a measurement from any point on the path of a wave to the same point on its next oscillation.
-The measurement is made parallel to the centre-line of the wave.
+Wavelength is the distance from any point on a wave to the corresponding point on the next wave.
+This measurement is taken along the middle line of the wave.

 Diagrams are free to download